Charles-Thomson/ANN_Concept/README.md

-Artificial Neural Network Processing Project Python
+Concept build for the Artificial Neural Network Project

-The aim of the project is to provide back-end processing tools for neural networks.
+The aim of the project is to implement and test back-end processing tools for neural networks.

 Agents operate within a defined environment with the objective of gaining the highest "reward" possible.
 This is achieved by reaching goal nodes in the environment and exploring the environment.
 Agents that reach a set threshold of reward are selected to be "parents" for the next generation of agents.